UMFlintMobileApp-Capstone/UMFlintMobileBackend/README.md

 Move ```.env.sample``` ==> ```.env``` and configure your PostgreSQL database settings

 ### Run
+To run the backend, enter:
 ```bash
 uvicorn main:app
 ```

-will run the API with concurrency using uvicorn.
+and the backend will run the API with concurrency using uvicorn on port 8000.

 Adding ```--reload``` will watch for changes to the code and automatically reload.